kjblanchard/EscapeTheFate/README.md

 ## Details

 - BGMs created by me in Garageband
-- Wrote entirely in vim, to get better at raw vim, debugged with lldb or remdebug.
+- Wrote entirely in vim, to get better at raw vim, debugged with gdb or remdebug.
+- Debian + KDE ftw

 ## Goals